syncpoint/odin-manual/docs/05_Activity_Bar/index.en.md

-## Tools
+## Measurement Tools

-In the tools section the GIS functionalities of ODIN are available:
+In the measurement tools section the GIS functionalities of ODIN are available:

 ![](images/en/Werkzeuge.png)